dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 ![alt text](../assets/images/about-my-job/happy_programmer.jpg "a happy, blissful programmer")

-And, by Murphy's law, eventually, the following will inevitably happen:
+And, by Murphy's law, eventually, the inevitable happen:

 ![alt text](../assets/images/about-my-job/sad_user.jpg "a surprised programmer and a sad user")